 90 minutes is scheduled for the snowshoeing portion of the program; however, that includes the time it takes to put on and take off snowshoes.
 Realistically, actual snowshoe time will be closer to 60-70 minutes but will vary depending on the group.

 You may leave your belongings in the indoor meeting space.
 Please lock valuables in your vehicle or leave them at home.

 YES!
 You are welcome to bring an additional adult.
 See the rates.

 The program is for parents and only the baby(ies) you can carry and we will be going at a moderate adult pace.
-We would encourage you to bring the whole family to our Family Snow Day or to rent our toddler-sized snowshoes and explore at your own pace.
+We would encourage you to bring the whole family and rent our toddler-sized snowshoes and explore at your own pace.
 Children 5 and under get free rentals and trail pass with the purchase of adult rentals!
 Check our website for details.

 You should dress in layers and avoid cotton clothing.
 Once wet, cotton stays wet while drawing heat away from your body and you may work up a sweat snowshoeing while carrying your baby.
 A synthetic or wool under layer (polypropylene) would be ideal, which wicks away moisture from your skin and keeps you warm even if you sweat.
 Then thin wool or fleece layer(s) on top, depending on how cold it is.
 A windproof/waterproof outer layer is recommended to keep you dry from the elements.
 Don't forget gloves and a toque!

 Warm winter boots that are comfortable to walk in are recommended.
 Hiking boots are also good with warm wool or synthetic socks.
 Cotton socks will not keep your feet warm, especially if they get wet.